jhmkorndorfer/redux/progress.md

 ## Date: 15/05/2025

 ### Accomplishments
-- [] Task 1: Install redux on UBELIX
+- [] Install redux on UBELIX
+- [] Trying to install opencv using these instructions: https://hpc-unibe-ch.github.io/software/installing/easybuild/.
+This will allow us to have it as a 'local' easybuild module.

 ### Challenges